 I read about Zendesk’s recent IPO and texted congrats to my friend Jon Auerbach, who is at CRV, the firm that was the lead investor.
 I also checked out the CRV web site.
 I was totally blown away by their Manifesto.

-First, very, very few firms articulate and then publish their values (we list Kepha’s Operating Principles here).
+First, very, very few firms articulate and then publish their values (we have an agreed-to list of Kepha Operating Principles).
 So, I’m always interested when a VC firm does so.

 Second, I really like how the Manifesto describes that a VC has to be “all in.”
 We say this all the time at Kepha.
 When you raise money from others, you do so in a legal fund structure that lasts for 10 years or more.